138 pages | 7 B/W Illus.

 Greenwashing Culture examines the complicity of culture with our environmental crisis.
 Through its own carbon footprint, the promotion of image-friendly environmental credentials for celebrities, and the mutually beneficial engagement with big industry polluters, Toby Miller argues that culture has become an enabler of environmental criminals to win over local, national, and international communities.

 This is a thought-provoking introduction to the harmful impact of greenwashing.
-It is essential reading for students of environmental studies and cultural studies, and those with an interest in environmental activism.
+It is essential reading for students of cultural studies and environmental studies, and those with an interest in environmental activism.

 ‘Arts and cultural institutions are often presented as the good guys in the climate change debate - the alternative to all those nasty oil companies and airlines.
 The reality, as Toby Miller makes clear with characteristic wit and erudition, is rather more complex.
 Read it and prepare to be enlightened.’